Guthers/snails/backend/README.md

 You can either
 - Add a file `./.env` with the contents as above, or
 - Prepend the command with the env vars `NAME=VALUE python -m flask run` like so

+## Deploy

+Clone this directory and run `deploy.sh`.

+Alternatively, simply `ssh` into the box and run the same command at `/home/s4529551/deploy.sh`